WhatoCode/Whatoplay-javascript/docs/index.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from "./AirbnbStyleGuide";
+    import * as WhatoplayStyleGuide from "./WhatoplayStyleGuide";

     // good
-    import AirbnbStyleGuide from "./AirbnbStyleGuide";
+    import WhatoplayStyleGuide from "./WhatoplayStyleGuide";
     ```

 <a name="modules--no-export-from-import"></a><a name="10.3"></a>